“Well, you look mean.” came a voice.

 “Yes.
 If you want, could you help me loot these losers?
 I’m not exactly getting paid to do this.”

 It did not take long for the pair of them to take what goods they could, “Filthy pigs.”
 Cyme spat as she futilely searched for her belongings.
-While she found her sword and bow, her armour had been reforged to fit a man’s body and what belongings that she had one her at the time of her capture had been sold.
+While she found her sword and bow, her armour had been scraped.

 “Frank.
-I was with…” Frank stopped himself, “I’m retired.
-You wouldn’t recognise the army or the unit I was with.
+I was with…” Frank stopped himself, “I’m a retired soldier just trying to make a living selling drinks.
 Now I’m just a bartender.”

 Cyme could not help but smile.
 Frank had to be one of the tallest men that she had ever seen, tall enough that she suspected that he might have giant blood in him.
-And while he had a young face, Cyme had seen the ease in which he had taken life and bested the camp’s mightiest in single combat.
+Judging from the destruction and magic that he wielded it was possible that he might even be a demi-god.

 “As for me.
 I must search for my sisters.
 Not all of the Red Spears would have been captured and sold as slaves.”
 She placed her hand on her bosom, “I hope to never find you an enemy, Frank.”

-A hard laugh erupted from Cyme, “I am flattered child,” her face turned melancholy, “but it is too soon for me.” she rubbed at her arms at the memory what had happened in that cage.
-No, Cyme doubted that she could ever enjoy a man’s company ever again.
+A hard laugh erupted from Cyme, “I am flattered,” her face turned melancholy, “but it is too soon for me.” she rubbed at her wrists at the memory what had happened in that cage.
+No, she was sure that she could ever enjoy a man’s company ever again.

 “Too bad,” Frank said and reached out his hand and grasped at an invisible door knob.
-In the blink of an eye a wooden door materialised before him.
+In the blink of an eye a wooden door baring the symbol of a black cat materialised before him.
 “I make one hell of a drink.”

 “What is this?”
 Cyme whispered.

-“It’s called a pub,” David said and stepped inside and held his hand to the warrior, “Come on.
+“It’s called a pub,” David said and stepped inside.
+Looking back, he held his hand to the warrior, “Come on.
 You look like you could use that drink.”